osxmidi/LinVst/README.md

 sudo mount -t udf -o unhide /dev/sr0 /mnt

 The winbind and libntlm0 and gnutls packages might need to be installed for net access.

-**DDMF** Metaplugin VST3 to VST2 wrapper (d2d1 might need to be disabled for some video cards) (Draging and Dropping VST3 files to the DDMF Metaplugin window is ok).
-DDMF Metaplugin also needs the Microsoft Visual C++ 2010 Redistributable Package which is usually installed by default but if there is a problem then it is possible to also install it by using winetricks vcrun2010.

 **Guitar Rig 5** (same dll overrides as Kontakt)